centaretraining/azuretraining/04-web-apps.md

     $sqlAdminPassword = "XXXXX"

     $connectionString = "Server=tcp:$sqlServerName.database.windows.net,1433;Initial Catalog=$sqlDatabaseName;Persist Security Info=False;User ID=$sqlAdminUserName;Password=$sqlAdminPassword;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;"
-    $newAppSettings = @{"MenuConnection"=$connectionString;"OrderConnection"=$connectionString}
+    $newAppSettings = @{"MenuConnection"=@{ Type="SQLAzure"; Value=$connectionString };"OrderConnection"=@{ Type="SQLAzure"; Value=$connectionString }}

-    Set-AzureRmWebApp -AppSettings $newAppSettings -Name $apiAppServiceName -ResourceGroupName $resourceGroupName
+    Set-AzureRmWebApp -AppSettings $connectionStrings -Name $apiAppServiceName -ResourceGroupName $resourceGroupName
     ```
     > Configuration settings is Azure Web Applications are passed to your application as environment variables.
 A common pattern for .Net applications is to use the Microsoft.Extensions.Configuration NuGet package and merge together the values in your appsettings.json file with environment variables.

+16. Set CORS on your API so it will respond to requests from the web app.

+az webapp cors add -g $resourceGroupName -n $apiAppServiceName --allowed-origins *

-16. Open a browser and navigate to your site at https://[your app service name].azurewebsites.net.
+17. Open a browser and navigate to your site at https://[your app service name].azurewebsites.net.
 A basic site should come up that allows you to place lunch orders.

 Next: [Containers and Kubernetes](05-containers-kubernetes.md)